Salary Surveys

 ASCP Vacancy Survey of Medical Laboratories in the United States

-The ASCP has conducted its Vacancy Survey to determine the extent and distribution of workforce vacancies within the nation’s medical laboratories for 35 years.
-Since its inception, this confidential survey has been administered every 2 years and served as the primary source of information about staffing of laboratories for academic, government, and industry labor analysts.
-Results from past surveys have shown that laboratory medicine is a rapidly evolving field, and the survey has evolved in response to changes within the profession.
+he American Society for Clinical Pathology (ASCP) has conducted its Vacancy Survey to determine the extent and distribution of workforce shortages within the nation’s medical laboratories for 37 years.
+Since its inception, this confidential survey has been administered every 2 years and has served as the primary source of information about laboratory staffing for academic, government, and industry labor analysts.
+Results from past surveys show that laboratory medicine, pathology, and related specialties are rapidly evolving, and the survey has adapted in response to changes within the profession.

-Each administration of the Vacancy Survey also represents an opportunity to improve its methodology so that it can collect current relevant data while maximizing survey participation.
-New questions were added to the 2022 survey to examine some of the factors affecting vacancy rates.
-The ASCP continues to gather questions, comments, and suggestions from our members regarding the profession, with the goal of better understanding staffing and vacancy rates through this informative survey.
+Each administration of the Vacancy Survey also represents an opportunity to improve its methodology for collecting current relevant data while maximizing survey participation.
+New questions were added to the 2024 survey to examine factors that affect vacancy rates.
+The ASCP continues to gather questions, comments, and suggestions from our members or ASCP Board of Certification (BOC) credential holders regarding the profession, with the goal of addressing them through this informative survey.